-Check the laws and regulations on the use of radio products in the area where you drive.
+Check the laws and regulations on the use of radios in the area where you drive.
 Always obey them.
-When using your radio product while driving, please:
+When using your radio while driving, please:

 - Give full attention to driving and to the road. - Use hands-free operation, if available. - Pull off the road and park before making or answering a call if driving conditions so require.